FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), which set out

-how enjoyment of human rights were to be promoted and protected to enable people with--- 9
+how enjoyment of human rights were to be promoted and protected to enable people with
+---
+9

 disabilities to live full lives in the community, and pointed out that Ireland had signed same in